 Greater Lawrence Summer Fund

-Powering Summer Opportunities
+Powering Summer Opportunities for Young People

-- Enhance social, academic and emotional abilities
+- Enhance social, emotional and academic abilities

 ECCF is committed to non-discrimination.
 We support organizations that use all reasonable efforts to recruit, hire, train, promote and serve persons without regard to race, color, national origin, religion, gender, sexual orientation, marital status, age, disability, or any other characteristic protected by law, except where such status is a bona fide qualification for the service being provided and is related to the organization’s mission.